Smith-Treumann theory and the linkage principle: Introduction

 Notice that we do not consider the standard action of $\Waff$ on $\bX$, but rather the ``dot'' action (denoted $\bullet_\ell$); that is, if $\rho := \frac{1}{2} \sum_{\a \in \fR^+} \a$, then

 for $w \in \Wf$, $\mu \in \Z\fR$ and $\lambda \in \bX$.

 \begin{rmk} The subcategory $\Rep_\gamma(\bG)$ will be called the \emph{block} of $\gamma$.
-This is an abuse since this subcategory might be decomposable, hence is not a ``block'' in the strict sense, but is convenient.
-In fact the blocks of $\Rep(\bG)$ in the strict sense have been described by Donkin~\cite{donkin-blocks}.
-We believe our methods should allow to shed some light on this description, and hope to come back to this question in a future publication. \end{rmk}
+This is an abuse since this subcategory might be decomposable, hence is not a ``block'' in the strict sense.
+The terminology is convenient however.
+The blocks of $\Rep(\bG)$ in the strict sense have been described by Donkin~\cite{donkin-blocks}.
+In a work in preparation, E.~Zabeth uses the methods of the present paper to recover Donkin's result geometrically. \end{rmk}